DigitalPhonetics/nlg-eval/README.md

-# Update (29-08-2019)
+# Models and generated texts released
-We now provide our trained models and generated development and test set outputs for the results reported in Section 6 of the paper.
+We now provide our trained models and generated development and test set outputs for the results reported in the paper.
-They can be found in the experiments_reported folder.
-More documentation is available in section [Pretrained models and generated outputs](#trained_models_output) below.
+They can be found in the experiments_reported folder, more documentation is available in section [Pretrained models and generated outputs](#trained_models_output) below.

 # Introduction